semaphoreci/book-monorepo-cicd/chapters/01-introduction.md

 - **Cultural** — increased bandwidth of knowledge transfer and a higher level of collaboration among teams.
 - **Technical** — common coding and tooling standards, simplified dependency management, and configuration reuse.

 Big companies like Google, Facebook, Twitter, and Airbnb have been using monorepos for years.
 Today, there are a growing number of smaller teams adopting monorepos.
-The jury is still out, but the tide seems to be turning.

 Why the change now?
 On the frontend side, the proliferation of JavaScript-based tools is such that it is possible to develop very complex applications in a single programming language.
 Architects of frontend projects now face the problems of separating concerns and avoiding code duplication — and they have a good set of tools to solve these problems by working in a monorepo.